t12-pybash/fullnode-infrastructure/README.md

 > Infrastructure automation and operational excellence for the Optimism ecosystem

 ## Overview
-This repository demonstrates production-ready infrastructure environment for OP Stack deployment, monitoring, and operations.
+production-ready infrastructure environment for OP Stack deployment, monitoring, and operations.

 ## Quick Start
 ```bash